apify/apify-docs/content/docs/actors/examples.md

 - [Process data](https://sdk.apify.com/docs/examples/map-and-reduce).
 - [Use other actors in yours](https://sdk.apify.com/docs/examples/call-actor).

+[//]: # (TODO: the last example above is not there for v3 anymore.
+Remove or update link)

 ## Language support

 While most actors are written in JavaScript, this does not have to be the case.
 You can write Apify actors in any language.